attrib/foxhole-map-annotate/README.md

 * Set ORIGIN to `https://<yourdomain.tld>/`
 * Set DISCORD_KEY and DISCORD_SECRET as provided by Discord

+If not done already, see step how to create the map.

 Run `./start.bash` (creates a docker image and runs this image)

 Have an apache/nginx proxy terminating SSL and pointing to 127.0.0.1:3033.